Fermious/Fermiouss.github.io/_posts/2023-04-21-Eigent-do-it-anymore.md

 ---
-title: Eigen’t do it anymore
+title: Eigen’t Do it Anymore
 date: 2023-04-20 7:00:00 +0300
 ---
 # _Eigen’t do it anymore_